 2. Divide or roll over retirement assets

-Pension and retirement account assets have their own set of rules when it comes to shifting ownership from one spouse to the other.
+Pension and retirement account assets have their own set of rules when one spouse inherits the account from a deceased spouse.

-As for IRAs, the surviving spouse is usually entitled to their spouse's IRA assets.
-If you inherit your spouse's IRA and roll it over into your own IRA, you must start taking required minimum distributions (RMDs) from the account when you turn 70½.
-You could face a 10% early withdrawal penalty if you take out money before age 59½.
-Rolling your spouse's IRA into your own might be a good option if you're not yet 70½ and your spouse was, and you want to keep the money growing tax-deferred as long as possible.
+As for IRAs, the surviving spouse is entitled to their spouse's IRA assets if they are the designated beneficiary.
+If you inherit your spouse's IRA and roll it over into your own IRA, you must start taking required minimum distributions (RMDs) from the account when you turn 73.1 You could face a 10% early withdrawal penalty if you take out money before age 59½.
+Rolling your spouse's IRA into your own might be a good option if you're not yet 73 and your spouse was, and you want to keep the money growing tax-deferred as long as possible.

 Alternatively, you could roll the money into an inherited IRA and avoid the 10% early withdrawal penalty if you are younger than age 59½.
 The timing of RMDs will be determined by your spouse's age at time of death.